Cian O'Callaghan: Fingal County Council

 O'Callaghan was elected to Fingal County Council on his first attempt in 2009, representing Labour, taking the second seat in the Howth-Malahide local electoral area.
 Following the results of the 2011 Irish general election, O'Callaghan fiercely opposed Labour entering into a coalition government with Fine Gael.

 In June 2012, he was elected as Mayor of Fingal, becoming the first openly gay mayor in the country's history.
 During his time as mayor he highlighted the problems faced by homeowners in a number of newer developments in the Fingal area, where building materials contaminated with pyrite caused severe damage.
 It was also during this period that O'Callaghan clashed with Labour leader Eamon Gilmore over a number of issues; O'Callaghan criticised Gilmore for placing Labour in a coalition with Fine Gael, for his stance on Irish neutrality and for his stance on the use of Shannon Airport by US military flights.

 During his time in Labour, O'Callaghan was considered to have been the political protege of Labour TD Tommy Broughan.
-Both Broughan and O'Callaghan were considered to be on the left-wing of the Labour Party in that period.
+Both Broughan and O'Callaghan were considered to be on the left wing of the Labour Party in that period.

 In July 2013, O'Callaghan left the Labour Party, stating the impetus was "the introduction of two budgets in a row that actually increased income inequality by targeting people on low and middle incomes was deeply unjust".

 Running as an Independent candidate at the 2014 local elections, O'Callaghan topped the poll in the Howth-Malahide local electoral area.

+O'Callaghan was subsequently reelected to Fingal County Council at the 2019 local elections with 13.8% of the vote.